Find Trade Colleges

 • Systems Technician

-There were about 12,100 jobs for Biofuels Processing Technician in 2016 (in the United States).
+In the United States, there were 12,100 jobs for Biofuels Processing Technician in 2016.
 New jobs are being produced at a rate of 2.5% which is below the national average.
 The Bureau of Labor Statistics predicts 300 new jobs for Biofuels Processing Technician by 2026.
-Due to new job openings and attrition, there will be an average of 1,200 job openings in this field each year.
+The BLS estimates 1,200 yearly job openings in this field.

 undefined